keefm6776/ij-artefact-sales-site/README.md

      a)  For Sale, the seller (as default) is presented with the artefacts that are currently for sale, newest first, so that he/she can manipulate this data:

+     - The seller can search these items as per feature 4.
-     * The seller can read the information that he/she has provided for the artefact.
+     - The seller can read the information that he/she has provided for the artefact.
-     * The seller can edit the information that he/she has provided for the artefact.
+     - The seller can edit the information that he/she has provided for the artefact.
-     * The seller can delete the artefact from the database
+     - The seller can delete the artefact from the database

      b) Sold, the seller is presented with the artefacts that are sold, newest first, however they are now unable to edit and delete the information about the artefact:

-     * The seller can search these sold items as per feature 4.
+     - The seller can search these sold items as per feature 4.
-     * The Seller can still read the information that they have provided for the artefact.
+     - The Seller can still read the information that they have provided for the artefact.
-     * The seller can click the despatch button, this will provide them with a pdf of a despatch note and make the artefact as despatched.
+     - The seller can click the despatch button, this will provide them with a pdf of a despatch note and make the artefact as despatched.

      c) Despatched, the seller is presented with the artefacts that are despatched, newest first, however they are now unable to edit and delete the information about the artefact:

      * The seller can search these despatched items as per feature 4.
      * The Seller can still read the information that they have provided for the artefact.

-       NB.
-Each of the above three operations are only available while the artefact is still for sale.

 11. Also on the top menu is add, this when clicked presents the seller with a form that enables them to create a new artefact and all the information that can be provided.